eProsima/eProsima-CI/.dev/multiplatform_support.md

 @enduml
 ```

-Thus: `multiplatform` actions should always follow one and only one of these designs:
+Thus, `multiplatform` actions should always follow one and only one of these designs:

 1. call other `multiplatform` actions
 2. call same action under both platforms